tdunn891/spacex-dashboard/README.md

 User stories:

-- User 1 - "As a user interested in exploring the failures of SpaceX, I want to be able to be able to filter the dashboard by launch failures, to see when they happened, where they were and which rockets failed."
+- User 1 - "As a user interested in exploring the failures of SpaceX, I want to be able to be able to filter the dashboard by launch failures, to see when they happened, where they were, and which rockets failed."
 - User 2 - "As a user who loves to watch live streams and videos of SpaceX's launches, I want a way to filter flights to find specific launches and the related SpaceX YouTube links."
 - User 3 - "As a user interested in finding more about what SpaceX actually deploys into orbit, I want to interact with data concerning payloads."
 - User 4 - "As a user who wants to know about the upcoming launch, I want to see the key details, and don't want to miss the next live stream."